lammps/lammps/doc/src/package.rst

 What combination of threads and MPI tasks gives the best performance is difficult to predict and can depend on many components of your input.
-Not all features of LAMMPS support OpenMP threading via the USER-OMP package and the parallel efficiency can be very different, too.
+Not all features of LAMMPS support OpenMP threading via the OPENMP package and the parallel efficiency can be very different, too.

 .. note::

-   If you build LAMMPS with the GPU, USER-INTEL, and / or USER-OMP packages, be aware these packages all allow setting of the *Nthreads* value via their package commands, but there is only a single global *Nthreads* value used by OpenMP.
+   If you build LAMMPS with the GPU, USER-INTEL, and / or OPENMP packages, be aware these packages all allow setting of the *Nthreads* value via their package commands, but there is only a single global *Nthreads* value used by OpenMP.
 Thus if multiple package commands are